YishengCheww/qb-present/README.md

 **Add Progressbar when opened**

 # recommand:
-https://github.com/tnj-development/tnj-notify  --this notification will more realistic the nopixel notify
+https://github.com/tnj-development/tnj-notify  --this notification will more realistic like nopixel notify